- In the news

 Lynne joined Theos in 2018.
 She has worked in financial planning for several media companies, and has extensive experience of website management and social media through running her own small design business.
 She has a BA in Modern History, and an MA in Museum Studies.

-Katherine joined Theos in June 2018.
-She holds a BA in Religion, Philosophy and Ethics from Kings College London and a MSc in Social Anthropology: Religion in the Contemporary World from LSE.
-Her research interests centre on the Anthropology of Christianity, religious and social transformation and ethnographic accounts of religion.
+Katherine joined Theos in June 2018 and is researching young adult formation in the UK.
+She holds a BA in Religion, Philosophy and Ethics from Kings College London and an MSc in Social Anthropology: Religion in the Contemporary World from the London School of Economics (LSE).
+Research interests include religious vocation, social and religious transformation and ethnographic accounts of religion.

 Madeleine joined Theos in October 2018.
 She is researching the relationship between social cohesion and the church, in partnership with the Free Churches Group.
 She holds a doctorate in Theology from the University of Oxford, and previously worked as a research scholar at a conference, research and retreat centre in Philadelphia.